Overview of keyword searches

 Use keywords when asking a question to narrow and further define your search.

 In addition to column names, values, and filters, the search bar also accepts keywords.
-You can access a list of keywords and other reference materials in the reference section or in the help.
-Open the help by selecting Help from the top navigation bar.
+You can access a list of keywords and other reference materials in the reference section or in the help center.
+Open the help center by selecting Help from the top navigation bar.